diegozain/alles/projects/sque-exp/haar/README.md

 ```
 This script has hard-coded the values printed by the executable ```haar-test```.

+It displays,
-It displays the elements of the *blocky* Haar basis, the *weird* Haar basis, the function in the *blocky* basis, and the same function in the *weird* basis.
+1. the elements of the *blocky* Haar basis,
+2. the *weird* Haar basis,
+3. the function in the *blocky* basis,
+4. and the same function in the *weird* basis.

 [![](../pics/haar1d.png)](./)